appuchias/project_creator/toClone/README.md

 ## License

-This project is licensed under the [MIT license](https://github.com/appuchias/NAMEHERE/blob/master/LICENSE).
+This project is licensed under the [GPLv3 license](https://github.com/appuchias/NAMEHERE/blob/master/LICENSE).

 Coded with 🖤 by Appu